-School commences at 08:30; Early morning breakfast club opens at 08:00.
-School lessons end between 15.30 and 16:00, clubs extend until 17:00 and the school's 'Late Club' is available until 18.00, during which time supervision will be provided by teaching staff who have undergone appropriate levels of training.
+School commences at 08:30; Early morning Breakfast Club opens at 08:00.
+School lessons end at 15:30 for EYFS and Infant pupils and at 16:00 for Junior pupils, clubs extend until 17:00 and After School Club is available until 18:00, during which time supervision will be provided by teaching staff who have undergone appropriate levels of training.
 Students are not allowed on site without supervision.